SalmonSlack/squish-plus/README.md

 ### v1.0 - (11/01/2025)
 - 🎊 Official Release! 🎊
 <br/><br/>

+## ↩️ Reverting
+If you find yourself wanting to return to an old version of the mod, you can follow these steps to get the old version back on your system!
+1. Navigate to `squish-plus.zip` [history page](https://github.com/SalmonSlack/squish-plus/commits/main/squish-plus.zip)
+2. Click on one of the titles, this should take you to a new page
+3. Click the three dots towards the right of the page, and click `View File`
+4. Enter `Ctrl-Shift-S` or click the three dots towards the right of the page and click `Download`
+5. Open SM64 Co-op Deluxe
+6. Drag the `squish-plus.zip` file directly into your game window
+7. This should automatically update your mod to the version you just downloaded!

 ## 🧩 Mod Compatibility
 I'll add onto this list as I do more testing, but for now, assume any character mods and level packs are compatible, and any behavior altering mods `not` listed here are semi-incompatible or incompatible!